konderunandhini13/streaming-pipeline-aws/README.md

 Step 3: Create MSK Cluster

+Step 4: Create an IAM Role for MSK with the policy given in Repo

-Step 4: Create connector plugins for SQL Server Source and S3 Sink
+Step 5: Create connector plugins for SQL Server Source and S3 Sink

-Step 5: Create the source connector
+Step 6: Create the source connector

 Debezium Connector for SQL Server : https://www.confluent.io/hub/debezium/debezium-connector-sqlserver